 1 in 3 of us are addicted to something, whether it be a substance such as caffeine, cocaine or alcohol, or whether it is being in the grips of a particular habit that is preventing someone from living their lives in the way in which they’d like; Addiction encompasses a wide range of behaviours and dependencies.

-Nutrition can play an essential role in recovery, it can help to attenuate cravings by addressing and supporting certain biochemical factors that can influence someone’s chances of relapsing.
-The symptoms caused by abstinence, when the addictive substance or habit is removed, can be debilitating.
-Anxiety, fatigue, hypersensitivity to stress or pain, problems sleeping and mood swings, are just a few of the many symptoms that can come with giving up an addiction, which can continue for long periods of time and can therefore be a negative influence in relapse.
+Nutrition can play an essential role in recovery.
+It can help to attenuate cravings by addressing and supporting biochemical factors that can influence someone’s chances of relapsing.
+The symptoms caused by abstinence can be debilitating.
+Anxiety, fatigue, hypersensitivity to stress or pain, problems sleeping and mood swings, are just a few of the many symptoms that can come with giving up an addiction.
+These symptoms can continue for long periods of time and can therefore be a negative influence in relapse.

 The addicted brain has essentially become dependent on a substance or habit to produce its feel-good chemicals; neurotransmitters that are associated to feelings of reward, pleasure, satisfaction and relief.
 When neurotransmitter balance in the brain is out of kilter, we are more susceptible to turning to substances such as alcohol or caffeine to bring us back to balance, as our brain instinctively craves what we are deficient in.The problem with this is that these are often substances or habits that can leave us in a vicious circle of needing more to produce the same effect.